Deforestation and climate change are very closely linked, mainly because one leads to another.

 Deforestation, also known as the practice of cutting down forests, is one of the leading factors to the problem of man-made climate change.

-Approximately 30% of the world's climate change is caused in part by deforestation.
+Deforestation contributes a lot of greenhouse gas emissions.
 Worse still, it causes climate change in several different ways.

-The most obvious way that deforestation leads to an increased rate of global warming is the weakening of the Earth's ability to get rid of greenhouse gasses.
+The most apparent way that deforestation leads to an increased rate of global warming is the weakening of the Earth's ability to get rid of greenhouse gasses.

-Carbon dioxide main greenhouse gas that contributes to climate change, since it traps heat inside the Earth's atmosphere.
+Carbon dioxide, the main greenhouse gas that contributes to climate change, traps heat inside the Earth's atmosphere.

 Moreover, most deforestation occurs due to slash-and-burn tactics.
 Slash-and-burn deforestation has been known for decades as one of the most environmentally harmful practices in terms of forest clearing.

-Because trees are approximately 50% carbon.
-Carbon, when burned in our atmosphere, turns into carbon dioxide – more commonly known as smoke.
+This is because trees are approximately 50% carbon.
+And, carbon, when burned in our atmosphere, turns into carbon dioxide – more commonly known as smoke.

 As previously described, carbon dioxide is a greenhouse gas.
-Thousands of acres of forest are burned away each year, adding yet another contributing factor the the massive, potentially extinction-causing problem of climate change.
+Thousands of acres of forest are burned away each year, adding yet another contributing factor to the massive, potentially extinction-causing problem of climate change.

-The reason why deforestation occurs is also a major contributor to climate change.
+The reason why deforestation occurs is also a significant contributor to climate change.

-Deforestation also occurs in order to clear space for more agricultural farms.
+Deforestation also occurs to clear space for more agricultural farms.
 At first glance, this is good news, since all plants have the process of photosynthesis.

-However, the amount of plants that are created in farming will not produce as much oxygen as the amount of trees that were there.
+However, the number of plants that are created in farming will not produce as much oxygen compared to the number of trees that were there.

 As alarming as all of this is, it gets even worse.